Slavery was abolished in America at the end of the Civil War, with the 13th Amendment to the Constitution:

 (It’s April, so it’s National Poetry Writing Month.
 One prompt I saw this morning was to find a picture of your younger self and write a poem describing the mood and telling your younger self something about the future.
 I had just the thing already on my mind.)
 Continue reading

 Breakfast in Central Park, May 1998

 Yesterday I was reading something that reminded me how much I loved breastfeeding.
 I’ve been meaning to write about it for years, and I keep forgetting.
 It’s one of the best things–if not the best thing–I’ve ever done.
 Talk about having a purpose!
 My very body was keeping this brand-new little human alive and thriving.
 Continue reading

 The March for Women’s Rights was nice and all, and it’s encouraging to see so many people flock to airports around the country to protest the Muslim ban, but overall I’m extremely pessimistic right now.
 Today we saw how easy it is to replace a democracy with a dictatorship, checks and balances be damned.
 Continue reading

-Posted in Emigration / Immigration, Government, Politics, Religion, Society, Writing Prompt Responses
+Posted in Emigration / Immigration, Government, Religion, Society, US Politics, Writing Prompt Responses

 Tagged checks and balances, Democracy, Department of Homeland Security, dictatorship, Government, Muslim ban, Opinion, politics, president Trump, protests at airports, refugees, religion, replacement, society, writing prompts